HariSekhon/Dockerfiles/README.md

 - Spark (opens Spark shell)
 - Tachyon
 - ZooKeeper (opens ZK shell)

+Repos suffixed with ```-dev``` are the official technologies + my github repos with all dependencies pre-built, intended for development.

 ##### My GitHub Repos (with all libs + deps pre-built):